Drone insurance

 • Legal expenses.

-• Employers’ liability – designed to protect employers against the cost of compensation claims, if an employee injures themselves or becomes ill as a result of working for them.
-If you have an existing employers’ liability policy, check how this would cover you for drone use.
+• Employers’ liability – to protect employers against the cost of compensation claims if an employee injures themselves or becomes ill as a result of working for them.
+Check any existing employers’ liability policy to see how this would cover you for drone use.

 • Business travel insurance may be needed for the operator, in addition to any transit cover for the drone, if not included in the drone policy.

-Some specialist providers will also offer short-term policies while you undertake the necessary CAA training and flight assessment, then refund the amount or discount an annual policy by the cost of the temporary training policy.
+Some specialist providers will also offer short-term policies while you undertake the necessary CAA training and flight assessment.
+They will then refund the amount when you take out a full policy with them.

 When you’re choosing commercial drone insurance, it’s also worth thinking about: